Employee Tuition Grant

 Regular full-time union and non-union employees after 90 calendar days of continuous employment, are entitled to Employee Tuition Grants for academic services/accredited courses for self.
 Spouse and dependent children who are claimed on their Federal Income Tax Returns* for the year in which the grant is awarded are eligible immediately.
 Grants may be applied to cover the cost of undergraduate and graduate credit courses that are offered by Fairleigh Dickinson University.
 Grants are not awarded for Continuing Education non-credit programs.
 Grants do not cover fees, including the $17.00 per credit ETG fee, food, lodging, books, travel, or any other charges not generally included as tuition.

 Regular part-time employees who work a minimum of 16 hours per week for 9, 10, 11, or 12 months per year and part-time faculty who teach a minimum of 3 credits per semester, after 90 calendar days of continuous employment, are entitled to Employee Tuition Grant as described above for Regular Full-time employees; except that grants are limited to maximum of 9 credits per fiscal year (Second Summer through First summer).
 Part-time faculty must be working in the fall semester in order to be eligible for a grant in the fall semester.
 The same rule applies to the spring semester.
 Part-time faculty will be eligible for a grant in any of the three summer sessions if he/she worked in the spring semester immediately prior.
-Part-time faculty will be eligible for a grant if teaching a minimum of 3 credits during the summer sessions as follows: (a) eligible for a grant in the summer if class attending starts after class(es) taught; (b) eligible in the fall semsester immediately following the summer sessions taught.
+Part-time faculty will be eligible for a grant if teaching a minimum of 3 credits during the summer sessions as follows: (a) eligible for a grant in the summer if class attending starts after class(es) taught; (b) eligible in the fall semester immediately following the summer sessions taught.
 Part-time faculty are eligible for a grant for January intersession if they taught in the fall semester immediately prior.

 An employee, whose employment with Fairleigh Dickinson University terminates for any reason other than for retirement prior to the completion of one-half of the academic period in which an Employee Tuition Grant is being utilized, will be responsible for payment of one-half of the dollar amount of the grant.
 If termination occurs after completion of one-half of the academic period in which the grant is being utilized, the employee will be entitled to retain all of the grant.
 Other rules apply for certain employees covered by salary continuation and certain employees/dependents in the event of death, retirement and/or disability.